softleader/specification-mapper/README.md

 In the Clean Architecture, Specification Mapper provides a convenient way to convert and use any POJO in any layer.
 By using Specification Mapper, we can effectively manage dependencies between layers and achieve a clear and structured code architecture.
 With Specification Mapper, you can define and manipulate specifications more effortlessly in your application, improving code readability and maintainability.

-The current version is implemented in Jakarta.
+The current version is implemented using Jakarta.
+Versions for Jakarta implementations typically start with _3.x_.
 If you are using Javax, please refer to [this link](https://github.com/softleader/specification-mapper).

 ## Getting Started